Quick Guide: How to Keep Wildfire Smoke Out of a House

 How far can wildfire smoke travel?

 Climatologists dread wildfires because the smoke can travel around the world.
-During a large-scale wildfire, air currents can carry the smoke just about anywhere.
-That’s why we should all carefully consider the air filters used in our homes, stores, businesses, and offices.
+During a large-scale wildfire, air currents can carry the smoke anywhere.
+That’s why everyone should consider using high-filtration air filters and air purifiers in homes, stores, businesses, and offices.